How to Become a Criminal Psychologist

 There are some of the top skills and core competencies that criminal psychologists possess:

-Much of a forensic psychologists job involves communicating with offenders, judges and juries within the criminal justice system.
+- Communication: Much of a forensic psychologist’s job involves communicating with offenders, judges and juries within the criminal justice system.
 An ability to communicate and interact with several different people such as police officers, criminals and others is essential to the psychologist’s success.

-Dealing with upsetting situations as well as potential abuse can sometimes place forensic psychologists in threatening positions.
-Dispute resolution skills with a calm and emotional stable response help criminal psychologists cope in challenging and stressful situations.
+- Dispute resolution: Dealing with upsetting situations as well as potential abuse can sometimes place forensic psychologists in threatening positions.
+Dispute resolution skills with a calm and emotionally stable response help criminal psychologists cope in challenging and stressful situations.

 Currently, the demand for criminal psychologists in New Zealand is quite high, given there are only a few universities that offer postgraduate degrees in this field.

-Health Central New Zealand did an article which stated that the number of new psychologists entering the workforce in New Zealand is not growing fast enough to keep up with population growth, estimating New Zealand needs an extra 1000 psychologists.
-It also said that to reach the required number of mental health professionals in New Zealand, substantial new investment is needed into the psychology profession.
+Health Central New Zealand did an article that stated that the number of new psychologists entering the workforce in New Zealand is not growing fast enough to keep up with population growth, estimating New Zealand needs an extra 1000 psychologists.
+It also said that to reach the required number of mental health professionals in New Zealand, substantial new investment is needed in the psychology profession.

 Criminal psychology can be a rewarding yet highly challenging job, given the nature of the profession.
 Through their invaluable work, criminal psychologists assist law enforcement in apprehending individuals as well as preventing re-offending of criminals once entering back into society.